baumgach/vagan-code/README.md

 ## How to get the code to run:

- * Step 1: Set up a virtual environment (e.g. conda or virtualenv) with Python 3 (I used 3.4.3), and tensorflow (I used version 1.2).
+ * Step 1: Set up a virtual environment (e.g. conda or virtualenv) with Python 3 (I use Python 3.5), and tensorflow (I used version 1.12).
 There is a requirements.txt file so `pip install -r requirements.txt` should work.

-Potential caveat: We had to use the dev version of skimage to allow for 3D image resampling of the ADNI data.
-Previously, we had problems to compile it with anything else but Python 3.4.3.
-However, if you don't need this function (which you don't on 2D data) you can simply use the normal `pip install scikit-image`.
+Tensorflow is not included in the requirements file so you can decide whether you want to install the GPU or CPU version.

  * Step 2: Open `config/system.py` and change the settings to match your system.